Overcoming Narcissist Abuse By Elizabeth Shaw – Life Coach.

 When this happens, look for any achievement you have made within yourself or around yourself since you have left.
 Write them down to keep that focus.

-Recovery from narcissistic abuse is just like recovery from any negative things that happen within your life, it takes time, work, drive and determination.
+Recovery from narcissistic abuse is just like recovery from any negative things that happen within your life, and it takes time, work, drive and determination.

 When you still have feelings for them.